 All across the country, state governments are getting serious about data protection.
 Following the lead of California, state legislatures are strengthening existing data breach notification requirements and enacting new consumer privacy laws:

 - Last week, right in the middle of the Baltimore Ransomware attack, Gov. Larry Hogan signed the MARYLAND Personal Information Protection Act (MPIPA).
 The bill requires businesses to conduct investigations as soon as they discover or get notified of a breach of the security of a system.
 It also requires companies to contact those affected by the security breach, no later than 45 days after the investigation gets finalized.
-The law goes into effect on Oct.
-1.

 - Meanwhile, the NEW YORK Senate approved an amendment that would strengthen the state’s data breach notification law.
 The bill is known as the Stop Hacks and Improve Electronic Data Security Handling (SHIELD) Act.
 Much like California’s impending data privacy law, SHIELD extends not just to New York businesses, but to any company that holds sensitive data on New York residents.
 SHIELD now goes to the New York State Assembly for approval.

 - Finally, the ILLINOIS General Assembly recently approved an amendment to the state’s Personal Information Protection Act (PIPA).
 The updated law requires companies that handle personal data to implement and maintain security measures.
-It also lays out the procedures for companies to follow in the event of a data breach.

 In this week’s data breach news roundup, we look at cyber attacks on Philadelphia courts, New Hampshire police officers and the Illinois Department of Natural Resources.
-However, we start with the biggest hack of the month…so far.
+However, we start with the biggest hack of the month so far.

 U.S. DATA BREACH NEWS (June 1-16, 2019)